rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 When working with _office.js_ I constantly think about how to extract types from it (second approach).
 When implementing the `curry` boilerplate I am 100% in the first approach.
 The same is true when I write React.js code (but my use of React is not mainstream and possibly a topic of another post).

-I imagine any gradual types, will come with a decent amount of the second approach.
+I imagine any gradual types will come with a decent amount of the second approach.
 TS _Type guards_ fit very well in that space.

 Both approaches are IMO valid, and can and should coexist.
 However, moving towards the first is always a nice goal.